I am a practicing Hindu and an Indian at heart. I like to share the good things passed on to Hindus since 100's of generations

 - Tulsi may relieve symptoms of asthma, bronchitis, colds, congestion, coughs, flu, sinusitis, sore throat, and similar ailments.

 - Regular consumption of tulsi may lower blood pressure and cholesterol.

 - It also helps in preventing ulcers, arthritis, asthama and other breathing problems.

 4. Shoes Outside the House Please!

-While it is common in the western world to wear shoes inside the house, If you ever happen to visit a Hindu family, a common practice followed is to take keep your footwear outside the house (mostly at a corner near the main door).
+While it is common in the western world to wear shoes inside the house, If you ever happen to visit a Hindu family, a common practice followed is to keep your footwear outside the house (mostly at a corner near the main door).
 The idea here is again to practice hygiene and avoid outside germs, bacteria and viruses stuck to your footwear being carried to the house.
-The same practice is followed in temples and other religious places.
+The same practice is followed in the temples and other religious places.
 It certainly helps in preventing contagious diseases.

 5. Burning the dead instead of burying

 When the coronavirus broke out in China, the first thing many medical experts suggested was to burn the dead instead of burying to avoid spread of the virus.
 While this may be something new to the Chinese but Hinduism has been following this since thousands of years.
 Not just this but before carrying the body to cremation center, Hinduism suggests to wash the body with hot water to avoid spreading any viruses or bacteria that the dead body may carry.
 Also after the cremation ceremony when a person returns home, it is forbidden for him/her to enter the house without taking a shower outside at the doorstep.
 Now this may sound strange but again it has science behind it.
 The purpose is to avoid passing on any possible infection or germs or viruses from the cremation center to your loved ones.

 To conclude, I would say that if you understand and follow the science behind religion, the world would be a better place to live in!